In this article, I’ll be sharing the importance of linking back to the question asked during examinations & how you can apply this technique.

-Over the past couple of weeks, I’ve been sharing a lot of questions posted by parents in our Parent Support Group.
+Over the past couple of weeks, I’ve been sharing many questions posted by parents in our Parent Support Group.
 Today, I’ll be doing something different.

 - The CUE Method To Tackle Data-Based Questions

 - Tackling Conclusion Type Questions

 Primary school Science teachers tend to preach a lot of answering techniques.

 It is undoubtedly important to have the right answering structures, keywords and key phrases to ensure your child hit the right notes.